cdjohnnatha/wallpaper-repository/README.md

 ### **Note:**

-At root directory it has a file called .env.prod.sample, there are variables used by the entire application so you have to change accordling your setup, then create a file called one as the same of the enviroment used.
+At root directory it has a file called .env.prod.sample, there are variables used by the entire application, so you have to change accordling your setup, then create a file called one as the same of the enviroment used.

-for example: **.env.prod** or **.env.development** (based on the eviroment used to run the project).
+For example: **.env.prod** or **.env.development** (based on the eviroment used to run the project).

 ### **Note 2:**